iNinad/logzio-metrics-reporter/README.md

 ### Common Errors:
 1. **Error: Unable to Locate customers.yml**:
-   - Ensure `customers.yml` is available under the specified `oas-deployment` directory.
+   - Ensure `customers.yml` is available in this directory or under the specified `oas-deployment` directory, if CHECKOUT_OAS_DEPLOYMENT option is selected.
-   - Check the sparse checkout configuration in the pipeline or your local setup.
+   - Check the sparse checkout configuration in the pipeline or your local setup, if CHECKOUT_OAS_DEPLOYMENT option is selected.

 2. **Python Errors During Script Execution**:
    - Ensure all required dependencies are installed using `pip install -r requirements.txt`.